 Admission to hospital from the emergency department

-Percentage of emergency departments visits by long term care (default) or designated supportive living (click toggle to compare) residents which resulted in admission/transfer to hospital. (see data dictionary)
+Percentage of emergency departments visits by long term care (LTC), or designated supportive living (DSL), residents which resulted in admission/transfer to hospital. (see data dictionary)

 What do you think?